abhcs/rtsched/README.md

 python exp.py
 ```

-The last 50 lines of the script specify the parameters that govern the random
-real-time systems generation, e.g., `seed`, `ns`, `ds`, `us`, etc., and the
-files where the results are stored.
-Basic Python literacy is needed to
+Basic Python literacy is needed to understand and modify the file to get the
-understand and modify these lines to get the behavior you want.
-By default, the
+behavior you want.
+By default, the script runs the experiment described in
-script runs the experiments described in Figures 2 and 4 in the paper for a
+Figures 2 in the paper.
-small number of randomly generated systems (`num_systems = 100`); the number can
-be increased to `10000` but then it may take an hour or two to run (at least it
-does on my machine with an 2.6 GHz Intel Core i7 processor).

 ## Results